dawranliou/dawranliou.com/content/10-40-books-i-read-in-2016.md

 I just can't wait to reading the rest of two books of the trilogy.

 ### 34. A Brief History of Time
+I forgot most of the Quantum Mechanics and General Astronomy I learned in College.
+But this is a very good introductory book for understanding those concepts plus more contemporary science that's not covered in college curriculum.
+I was listening to audio version of this book and I just didn't have time to let the concepts sink in.
+Still, the book is fun and reminds me of the amazing mother nature.
+Or the universe.

 ### 35. Redshirts
+Hugo winner!
+It was a fun and casual book.
+It has very interesting prospect of the science fiction world.

 ### 36. Speaker for the Dead
+The second book of The Ender Quintet.
+This book felt so different from Ender's Game.
+It has so much more depth in emotions and morals.
+I still like Ender's Game more, but not because this book isn't great.
+Speaker for the Dead is just too overwhelming to me to grasp.
+Likely I'll revisit this book in the future.

 ### 37. The 10X Rule

 ### 38. A Monster Calls